calvinhirsch/ox/README.md

  2. A list of IDs (which are u8s) representing which voxel type is present in each spot

 There is a level of detail (LOD) system where unit voxels in further away chunks are combined together and rendered as larger voxels.

+A chunk loading system runs in parallel with main thread execution and allows you to define your own generation and persisting of chunks.

 ## Limitations
  - Relies on storing all voxel data densely in GPU memory (no meshing, sparse data structures, etc.)